 A review of SSS, its pathophysiology, diagnostic and assessment tools available at the time, as well as of management or treatment options.
 Do et al., Am.
 J. Clin.
+Dermatol., 2020

-Dermatol., 2020 and without symptomatic sensitive skin, and using the BoSS to validate the Sensitive Scale-10 (SS-10) questionnaire.
-Legeas et al., ActaDV, 2021 A study combining the BoSS questionnaire with an instrumental method, the current perception threshold, as diagnostic tools for SSS.
-The relationship between their
+A study comparing the characteristics of 160 subjects with and without symptomatic sensitive skin, and using the BoSS to validate the Sensitive Scale-10 (SS-10) questionnaire.
+Legeas et al., ActaDV, 2021